Keep in Touch

 June 2024

-In April, a project launch was held in Jongowe Village with community members.
+In April, our partner and the community launched the project launch at an event in Jongowe Village.
 Our partner began preparing for construction in May, measuring the site and digging the foundation.
-However, strong winds and waves have disrupted the transport of materials to the island
+However, strong winds and waves have disrupted the transport of materials to the island.

 Read more